Mechanical Engineering Technology, AAS

 The individual that has an interest in knowing how things work, determining how things may work better, and who has an interest in problem solving may find Mechanical Engineering Technology an appropriate career choice.
 The individual should also have an interest in and aptitude for mathematics and science.

 The student in Mechanical Engineering Technology will study engineering drawing, mechanical design technology, machine design technology, and materials science.
 The student will also be introduced to computer‐aided drafting, industrial electricity and electronics, alternative energy, and manufacturing processes.
-In addition, this program is transferable to several institutions in Ohio that have B.S. degrees in Engineering Technology.
+In addition, this program is the first two years of the North Central State College Bachelor's Degree in Mechanical Engineering Technology.

 The Associate of Applied Sciences degree is awarded upon completion of this program.